huggingface/nanotron/docs/3d_parallelism.md

 A: brrr overrides nn.Module.register_parameter() and nn.Module.register_buffer() which are called when modules register parameters and buffers during initialization.

+Q: What does kill switch do in Nanotron?

+A: Kill switch is a file that the trainer periodically checks during training.
+If the kill switch file is detected, Trainer will:
++ Step 1: Save a checkpoint
++ Step 2: Exit training gracefully

+Q: Why does brrr have the custom initialization context manager instead of just using module.to() to move models to the target device?

+A: module.to() moves existing tensors to a new device.
+BRRR's custom initialization context manager initializes tensors directly on the target device to begin with.
+For example, if we want mixed precision on GPU from the start, the context manager will initialize weights in fp16 on the GPU, instead of initializing in fp32 on CPU then moving.

+Q: In FP16 training, how does nanotron updates in the accumulated FP32 gradients when each parameter has an FP16 gradient?
+(4 steps)

+A:
+- Step 1: Each FP16 parameter has an associated FP32 gradient buffer allocated.
+- Step 2: During backward, the FP16 gradients are accumulated into the FP32 buffer, instead of directly into the .grad attribute.
+- Step 3: Before the optimizer step, nanotron copies the accumulated FP32 gradients into the .grad attribute of the FP32 copy of each parameter that will be updated.
+- Step 4: The optimizer performs the update on the FP32 parameters.

+#### Model Initialization

 Q: In Nanotron, how does Trainer initialize a model from scratch using 3D parallelism?
 (5 steps)

 A: